pmelanson/corbit-2/readme.md

 Read the docs for more info.
 At the moment this is a monopoly project, but take a glance at the source and tell me what you think.

-To build this, you need allegro 5.1 (preferably), boost libraries, and the Eigen3 vector libraries
+To build this, you need allegro 5.1 (preferably), boost libraries, the Eigen3 vector libraries, jsoncpp, and C++11